Thoracoscopy

 What Is Thoracoscopy?

-A thoracoscopy is a surgical procedure that uses a thin tube with a camera inserted through a small incision in the chest.
-Thoracoscopy gives access to the lungs, heart, pericardium, pleura, and nearby lymph nodes.
+A thoracoscopy is a surgical procedure in which a thin tube with a camera is inserted through a small incision in the chest.
+The procedure gives access to the lungs, heart, pericardium, pleura, and nearby lymph nodes.

-Most of the thoracic areas that are affected by mesothelioma can be reached through thoracoscopy.
+Thoracoscopy can reach most of the thoracic areas affected by mesothelioma.
 The procedure gives access to the lungs, heart, pericardium, pleura, and nearby lymph nodes.

 Of course, there are exceptions to this if a tumor or other area of unusual tissue is difficult to access with a scope.
 In this situation, a surgeon may have to perform more invasive surgery.[1]